ghostfixer/Desktop-Setup-for-FreeBSD-on-Dell-Inspiron-15-3210/README.md

-# MATE Desktop Setup for FreeBSD on Dell Inspiron 15-3210
+# Desktop Setup for FreeBSD on Dell Inspiron 15-3210

-This script automates the installation and configuration of the MATE desktop environment on FreeBSD, specifically tuned for the Dell Inspiron 15-3210 laptop.
+This script automates the installation and configuration of a MATE or Xfce desktop environment on FreeBSD, specifically tuned for the Dell Inspiron 15-3210 laptop.
 It includes proper graphics driver setup, touchpad support, and automatic X11 configuration using GhostBSD’s `xconfig`.

 ---